Places to visit within a 1 hour drive

 Viaducts of the Viaur

 1902 iron railway bridge 460m long joining Rodez and Carmaux.
 It took 7 years to build.
-Very close to 2000 road viaduct 570 m long and 130m high- both considerable engineering achievements for their times but not to be confused with the Millau motorway viaduct designed by Norman Foster which is even more spectacular if a longer trip.
+Very close to 2000 road viaduct 570 m long and 130m high- both considerable engineering achievements for their times but not to be confused with the Millau motorway viaduct designed by Norman Foster which is even more spectacular and offers a very special motorway services - if a longer trip.

 Villefranche de Rouergue